rvanlaak/SettingsBundle/README.md

 Please, do not hesitate to [report bugs](https://github.com/dmishh/SettingsBundle/issues) or send [pull requests](https://github.com/dmishh/SettingsBundle/pulls).
 It will help to motivate me to support library better than anything else :)

 #### Version 2.0.0-dev

-Make sure to read the [Upgrade.md](Upgrade.md) to successfully migrate your application.

 * Added optional caching
 * New interface for your entity.
 We are no longer using `UserInterface`.
 Use `SettingsOwnerInterface` instead.